DanielMachado65/poc-queues-availability/README.md

 # poc-queues-availability

-This repository contains simple scripts to test different messaging technologies (RabbitMQ, AWS SQS and NATS).
+This repository contains simple scripts to test different messaging technologies (RabbitMQ, AWS SQS, NATS and Kafka).
 Each script sends and receives a single message demonstrating basic connectivity.

 ## Requirements